federgraph/trimm-420-data-format-delphi/Testing.md

 - allow the user to select the current parameter
 - allow the user to change the current parameter value

-The real application does all that, and it updates computed values for some of the coordinates on the fly, according to the latest change to the value of the current parameter.
+The real application does it, and it updates computed values on the fly.

-If you, as a developer, come up with a new implementation of the application shell, I may be able to help with the completion of the new app, with some code from the original.
+If you can come up with a new implementation of the application shell I may be able to help with the completion of the app.

-Until then you could use the published app (see Store) and provide data in the format expected.